 Pound cakes are relatively easy to start baking with.
 Traditional pound cakes uses a 1:1:1 ratio for its flour, sugar and butter.
 This usually yields a rich, buttery loaf of cake which has denser crumbs.

 In this recipe, I added a little baking powder to give it some lift.
 It is also okay to skip the baking powder if you do not have it.

 Pound Cake Success Tips

-You need to make sure that you take some time to beat the butter and sugar well.
+You need to make sure that you take some time to beat the butter and sugar well, till light and fluffy (PS: do not overbeat).
 The butter-sugar mixture should look light and fluffy.
 This incorporates air into the batter and can give the cake some lift during the baking process.